CottageLabs/jct/BuildingTheWebsite.md

 Once you have Hugo installed, clone the code from github and cd to the jct directory.

-To run the server in developmemt mode (any changes to files are picked up automatically).
+To run the server in development mode (any changes to files are picked up automatically).
 ```
 hugo server -D
 ```